-Last Updated on 27 June 2022 by Cycloscope
+Last Updated on 26 February 2025 by Cycloscope

-The spectacular deserts of Gansu, Western China, A visit to the famous Mogao Caves and a useful.
+The spectacular deserts of Gansu, Western China, A visit to the famous Mogao Caves, and a useful.
 Hack to enjoy the biggest sand dunes in China for free!

 Dunhuang is probably the most touristic destination in Western China.
 The main attractions are for sure the Mogao Caves and the huge sand dunes around the Crescent Moon Lake.

-The Mogao caves are one of the most valuable heritage of the world, comparable to the Sistine Chapel or the ruins of Angkor; frescoed grottoes perfectly preserved, showing 1000 years of Buddhist art’s evolution.
+The Mogao caves are one of the most valuable heritage of the world, comparable to the Sistine Chapel or the ruins of Angkor; frescoed grottoes are perfectly preserved, showing 1000 years of Buddhist art’s evolution.

 The road from Turpan to Dunhuang